Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * Check the presence of the Errors and Warnings;
 * Turn on/off the parallel processing;
 * Set the additional tolerance for the operation;
-* Break the operations by user request.
+* Break the operations by user request;
+* Usage of Oriented Bounding boxes in the operation.

 @subsection occt_algorithms_root_classes_2 Class BOPAlgo_Algo